joppe2003/Public-keys/README.md

 # Public-keys
-public keys of our chatter app
+This repository contains the users public keys of the chatter app .